Rock & Rule: Plot

-After finding a poster advertising Mok's concert, Dizzy and Stretch intend to save Angel, while Omar, still believing Mok's earlier deception, refuses to help them stop the concert.
-They go without him in a stolen police car, but crash at the concert too late, as Mok forces Angel to sing and open a portal to the demon's dimension.
-A massive demonic entity emerges from the portal and begins wreaking havoc on all those present, but Omar has a change of heart and arrives to free Angel from her electronic shackles before the demon can turn on her.
-When the demon attacks Omar, Zip sacrifices himself to save Omar's life.
+Omar, Angel's bandmate and love interest, frees Angel from her electronic shackles before the demon can turn on her.
 Angel tries singing to banish the demon, but her lone voice only pushes him back.
-But Omar joins in harmony with Angel, and thus the creature is weakened, injured and driven back into its own dimension.
-Mok is thrown into the portal by Toad, avenging Zip's death.
-As his attempts to climb out prove futile, he realizes that "no one" did not mean that the demon could not be stopped; it meant instead that "no one voice" could, acting alone; two voices and two hearts singing as one were needed for the counter-spell.
+Omar then joins in harmony with Angel, and thus the creature is weakened, injured and driven back into its own dimension.
+Mok is thrown into the portal by one of his minions in vengeance for his brother having died by the demon, while saving Omar.
+As Mok falls, he realizes that "no one" did not mean that the demon could not be stopped; it meant instead that "no one voice" could, acting alone; two voices and two hearts singing as one were needed for the counter-spell.
 Mok then plunges into the portal's depths as it seals itself shut.
-The duo continues their song in triumph as Mylar announces the band as the new super rock band sensation.
+The duo continues their song in triumph as the band is announced as the new super rock band sensation.